Accessibility Ramp Slope Calculator

 - Rise

-- The vertical height from the lower finished surface to the upper finished landing or threshold.
+- The vertical height between the lower and upper finished walking surfaces.

 - Run